mengstr/SUBASIC/README.md

 ```

 ### GOTO
-Continue running the program at the specified line number.
-If the line number dosen't exist then the line with the next higher number is used.
-The line number can be an expression, I.E a "Computed GOTO".
+Continues running the program at the specified line number.
+If the line number does not exist, the next higher number is used.
+The line number can be an expression (computed GOTO).
 #### Example
 ```
 10 LET A=2